 Instructions

-- Pour the batter into the prepared pan and spread the batter out evenly in the pan.
+- Pour the batter into the prepared pan and spread it into an even layer.
+Bake according to the package directions, about 25-30 minutes.

-- Lift the brownies out of the pan and slice and serve.
-Enjoy!
+- Lift the brownies out of the pan using the parchment paper, slice into bars, and serve.

 Notes